dhemery/cwd.dhemery.com/site/posts/2003-08-frames_of_reference.md

 ---
-category:  Resistance
+title: Frames of Reference
 date: 2003/08/02 00:10:00
 tags:
 - communicating
-title: Frames of Reference
-comments: true
-published: true
-layout: post
+- resistance

 ---

 <p> Yesterday, the U. S. Department of Labor released its latest labor statistics.
 An online community in which I participate had a conversation about the unemployment rate, which was reported at 6.2 percent.
 Several people told stories of their difficulty finding jobs.
 One person offered some historical information, and said that from a historical perspective, "6% unemployment is really considered pretty danged good."
 Another replied, "I only deal in what I know from my own experience...
 Probably a quarter of the people i know are out of work...
 In this case, historical perspective is just worthless." </p>